Conduction and Convection Gizmo Answer Key: A Complete Guide

 What Is the Gizmo?

 The Conduction and Convection gizmo is a virtual lab tool developed by ExploreLearning that allows learners to experiment with how heat travels through different materials.
-The simulation presents a series of containers filled with particles that represent molecules.
+Still, the simulation presents a series of containers filled with particles that represent molecules.
 Users can adjust variables such as temperature, material type, and particle speed to observe the resulting heat flow patterns.

 Key Concepts Covered